Cody Bellinger Preview, Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9 to pace MLB.
+- The Braves pitching staff ranks second in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 4.13 team ERA that ranks 14th among all MLB pitching staffs.
+- The Braves' 4.14 team ERA ranks 14th across all MLB pitching staffs.

+- The Braves will look to Vines (1-0) in his second start this season.

-- In his most recent appearance on Wednesday, the right-hander went 3 2/3 innings against the Philadelphia Phillies, allowing four earned runs while surrendering three hits.
+- The right-hander last appeared in relief on Friday, when he threw 3 1/3 innings against the Washington Nationals, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.